diku-dk/howto/vpn.md

 # How do I VPN?

-There are apparently two KU VPNs: a "new" one that is "more secure" (it uses 2FA), and an older one.
+There currently only one KU VPN that uses 2FA.
 This document describes how to access both.

 Take a look at [the official